 According to UpperKey, one of the main benefits of this type of agreement for landlords is that it provides a guaranteed rental income from the property regardless of whether or not somebody is living in it.
 Even if there are tenants in the property, as they are responsible for paying the renter and the renter is responsible for paying the landlord, the renter will still be liable to pay the fee to the landlord even if the tenants residing in the property do not pay, meaning that it is a method that carries a much lower risk for landlords compared to renting the property out directly to tenants.
-Unlike with property management schemes, where the landlord appoints a company or individual to be responsible for looking after the property, guaranteed rent does not incur management or letting fees.
+Unlike with a rent guarantee scheme, where the landlord appoints a great company or individual to be responsible for looking after the property, guaranteed rent services does not incur fully managed service or letting fees.

 How Does Guaranteed Rent Benefit Renters?

 When the guaranteed rent company London takes a lease of the property from the landlord, they are effectively renting the property to become the landlord themselves and can legally sub-let it out to other tenants rather than live in it.
-In many cases, guaranteed rental agreements allow renters to determine how much rent they are going to charge the tenants that they find to live in the property, allowing them to make a profit from sub-letting.
-Renters are expected to comply with all the various issues and laws that would generally be covered by an agent or landlord, say UpperKey.
-For example, if they wish to make more money from a larger property by renting out each room as an HMO or house of multiple occupation, they will be required to get the appropriate license.
+In many cases, guaranteed rental agreements allow renters to determine how much fixed monthly rent every month they are going to charge the tenants that they find to live in the property, allowing them to make a profit from sub-letting.
+Renters are expected to comply with all the various issues and laws that would generally be covered by letting agents or landlord, say UpperKey.
+For example, if they wish to make more money or are making money from a larger property by renting out each room as an HMO or house of multiple occupation, they will be required to get the appropriate license.

 Pros and Cons of Guaranteed Rent for Landlords